Jeern/NuspecReleaseNotes/Readme.md

 ## Usage

-If as an example you have several nuspec files in your Visual Studio solution and want to edit your release notes before you create and deploy your nuget packages.
+If you have several nuspec files in your Visual Studio solution and want to edit your release notes before you create and deploy your nuget packages.
 You just place NuspecReleaseNotes.exe in the root folder of your solution and run it.